ephing/dragontrials/README.md

 ## Trial 6
 Add a flag to the CShanty compiler to allow it to compile to MIPS in addition to x64.

+## Trial 7
+Add 4 optimizations to CShanty compiler:
+* Subtracting 1 uses decq instruction
+* Instructions subtracting 0 and multiplying by 1 are removed
+* Nops are removed
+* Jumps to successor instructions are removed